pl3onasm/CLRS/algorithms/greedy/activity-selection/README.md

 where $k$ is the index of the activity that we choose to include in the solution.
 As noted above, we need to try all possible values of $k$ in order to find the optimal solution.

-For the implementation, we need to add two sentinel activities, one with start time $0$ and finish time $0$, and another one with start time $\infty$ and finish time $\infty$, in order to simplify the implementation.
+In order to simplify the implementation, we need to add two sentinel activities, one with start time $0$ and finish time $0$, and another one with start time $\infty$ and finish time $\infty$.
 We use the example from section 15.1 of the textbook to illustrate the implementation.
-The example contains the following set of activities:
+It contains the following set of activities:

 | Activity | Start time | Finish time |
 | :--- | :--- | :--- |